 The music swells.
 "The prince" conquers his fear of heights and climbs up the fire escape to the top floor.
 "The princess," who has previously established her strength in not accepting the easy definition of love, acknowledges his effort and willingness to change, descends the fire escape to meet him.
 They kiss.

 He says, "So what happened after he climbs up the tower and rescues her?"

 "She rescues him right back," she says.

-That's how I see the endings in my novels.
-They rescue each other.
+That's how I write my novels.
+Lovers rescue each other.
 They become true partners.